mediacloud/backend/doc/api_2_0_spec.md

 ###Wait until the subset is ready

-Below we show some python code to continuously determine whether the subset has been processed.
+Below we show some python code to continuously poll the server to determine whether the subset has been processed.
 Users could do something similar manually by issuing curl requests.

 ```python
 import requests